 What to look for when buying a stunt scooter.

-If your child has requested a scooter on which they would like to do tricks you are looking for a different type of scooter than one used for cruising.
+If your child has requested a stunt scooter for performing tricks and jumps, you need a different type of scooter than one used for cruising.
 There are some important considerations to be aware of:

 What are decks made of?

-The deck tends to be made of aluminium which is strong but lightweight.
+Stunt scooter decks tend to be made of aluminum which is strong but lightweight material.
 Some aluminum decks have been heat treated to add extra strength and durability.
 In general, the more the scooter costs the better the quality of the deck.
 Pro scooters have very strong decks which are lightweight.

 What size handlebars should I get on a stunt scooter?

 You will need a scooter with harder wheels (around ) again to withstand the impact of the tricks.
 You will see the hardness of wheels given as a durometer (followed by an A).
-With scooter wheels you tend to get durometers rangin from 74A to 88A.
+With scooter wheels you tend to get durometers ranging from 74A to 88A.
 Stunt scooters tend to have wheels around the 84A to 88A mark.
 They are a little bit more hardwearing than wheels of other scooters.

 Higher End Scooters

 Forks connect the wheels to the frame of the scooter.
 You will often see forks described as threaded forks or threadless forks.
-A threaded fork uses a thread cut into the top of the scooter fork to add compression to the headset and keep it all in place, which means they have a weaker point which can snap under lots of pressure.
+A threaded fork uses a thread cut into the top of the scooter fork to add compression to the headset and keep it all in place, which means they have a weaker point that can snap under lots of pressure.
 A threadless fork is stronger and is found on more expensive scooters.
 Threadless forks are better and are what the professionals use as they last for longer but what you get will depend on the budget.